CenturyLinkCloud/PublicKB/Network/CenturyLink Cloud/centurylink-cloud-guide-to-conect-to-aws-using-s2s-vpn.md

 ###  Overview
 This guide will walk through the different scenarios of connecting to an AWS environment using Site to Site VPN, including connecting to new VPC, existing VPC through console and using a basic CloudFormation template.

-### Create a Site to Site VPN in CenturyLink Cloud
+### Create a Site to Site VPN in Lumen Cloud

-1. Before creating the VPN, a network diagram below would help to identify the VLANs in CenturyLink cloud and the subnets in AWS to communicate over the site to site VPN.
+1. Before creating the VPN, a network diagram below would help to identify the VLANs in Lumen cloud and the subnets in AWS to communicate over the site to site VPN.

    ![aws-clc](../../images/awsvpn/clc-aws.png)

-2. First is to obtain the public IP address of the CenturyLink Cloud VPN gateway, this can be obtained from CenturyLink Cloud portal under Network -> Site to Site VPN.
-Detail is for the CenturyLink Cloud Site to Site VPN setup is available [here](../CenturyLink Cloud/creating-a-self-service-ipsec-site-to-site-vpn-tunnel.md).
+2. First is to obtain the public IP address of the Lumen Cloud VPN gateway, this can be obtained from Lumen Cloud portal under Network -> Site to Site VPN.
+Detail is for the Lumen Cloud Site to Site VPN setup is available [here](../CenturyLink Cloud/creating-a-self-service-ipsec-site-to-site-vpn-tunnel.md).

    ![aws-vpn](../../images/awsvpn/clc-s2s.png)

-3. The CenturyLink Cloud end point IP address will be displayed once the desired data center is chosen (see below):
+3. The Lumen Cloud end point IP address will be displayed once the desired data center is chosen (see below):

    ![aws-vpn](../../images/awsvpn/clc-vpn-endpoint.png)